 Allopurinol (Zyloprim, Aloprim)

-Some patients (those of Southeast Asian or African descent) may have a genetic predisposition to allergic reactions to the allopurinol in this medication, and your provider may check a genetic marker (HLA- B5801) before starting.
+Take allopurinol in the morning with food and water.
+Some patients (those of Southeast Asian or African descent) may have a genetic predisposition to allergic reactions to allopurinol, and your provider may check a genetic marker (HLA- B5801) before starting this medication.

 Side Effects